open-telemetry/opentelemetry-specification/specification/api-metrics.md

 conventional data type for timing measurements.

 For example, in Go the API will accept a `time.Duration`, and in C++ the API will accept a `std::chrono::duration`.
-These advantage of using these instruments is that they use the correct units automatically, avoiding the potential for confusion over timing metrics.
+The advantage of using these instruments is that they use the correct units automatically, avoiding the potential for confusion over timing metrics.